 The small town of Noyers stands on the River Serein.
 It is a beautiful and historic town whose round tower and 2 fortified gateways have survived intact.
 The flamboyant Gothic (15th.
 Century) Notre-Dame church is well worth a visit.

 The site of Arcy sur Cure, a major one for the medium and late palaeolithic age in northern France, is located south of the Paris basin, between Auxerre and Avallon.

 It includes a set of caves dug out by the Cure river into a coral massif that emerged at the end of the secondary era

-For the next 20 years, thirty five craftsmen and women will be building before your very eyes a medieval castle.
-They will do so following XIIIth century techniques.
-The natural site in the middle of the forest will provide them with all the building material necessary : wood, water, stone, earth, sand and iron.
+For the past 22 years, thirty five craftsmen and women are building before your very eyes a medieval castle.
+They do so following XIIIth century techniques.
+The natural site in the middle of the forest provides them with all the building material necessary : wood, water, stone, earth, sand and iron.

 Chateau de Tanlay

 A magnificent Chateau dating back to the 16th and 17th Centuries.
 The property belonged to the family of Admiral de Coligny during the Religious War and afterwards to Particeli d’Hemery, Mazarin’s Finance Superintendent.

 From 1700 until the present day the property has been in the family of the Marquis de Tanlay.
 The building is particularly famous for its painted gallery, frescoes and for it’s remarkable moat, canal and grounds.